emboman/nmap-bash/README.md

 Relies on myip.dnsomatic.com to obtain the public IP for the shell that is performing the scans.

-For use on ubuntu or any linux with wget installed.
+For use on ubuntu or any linux with wget and apt packager installed.